 "I've found the perfect home for you," said the realtor to his social-climbing customer.
 "The house is spacious, has three fireplaces, separate servant quarters and is in excellent condition."

-"Is it in an exclusive neighborhood?" the haughty prospect asked.
+"Is it in an exclusive neighborhood?"

-"The neighborhood is so exclusive," the weary realtor replied, "it even has an unlisted postal zone number."
+"The neighborhood is so exclusive." the weary realtor replied, "it even has an unlisted postal zone number.'